FCKTHISCODE/GBhomework/index.md

 >git commit -a

-which will automatically notice any modified (but not new) files, add them to the index, and commit, all in one step.
+Which will automatically notice any modified (but not new) files, add them to the index, and commit, all in one step.

 ## Differences
 This command shows the file differences which are not yet staged.